propeldata/terraform-provider-propel/docs/resources/metric.md

 ---

 # Resource `propel_metric`
-Provides a Propel metric resource.
+Provides a Propel Metric resource.
 This can be used to create and manage Propel metrics.

 ## Example Usage